Relational Database

 Amazon S3

 The AWS S3 backend can be configured to serve state from a single bucket from a target S3-compatible API.
 This means that both AWS S3 and open-source alternatives such as Minio can be used.
+The following is an example of how to configure Flipt to leverage this backend type:In addition to these Flipt configuration parameters, valid credentials will

-In addition to these Flipt configuration parameters, valid credentials will also be required for Flipt to authenticate with the target object store.
+also be required for Flipt to authenticate with the target object store.

 Azure Blob Storage

 The Azure Blob Storage backend can be configured to serve state from a single container from a target Azure Blob Storage account.
+The following is an example of how to configure Flipt to leverage this backend type:In addition to these Flipt configuration parameters, valid credentials will

-In addition to these Flipt configuration parameters, valid credentials will also be required for Flipt to authenticate with the target object store.
+also be required for Flipt to authenticate with the target object store.

 - Using Azure Credentials